nilsmarti/wk-flask/README.md

 # WaniKani Dashboard implemented in Flask

 Simple Flask app to retrieve data from the WaniKani API.
+Currently the app retrieves the user's level, lessons and reviews pending.
+If you want to add more fields, feel free to open an issue or pull request.

 ## Self-Hosting